-Rifleman Frederick McAlpine (7013683) served in 2nd Battalion Royal Ulster Rifles during World War Two.
-He was the son of James McAlpine of Belfast, Co.
-Antrim.
-Before the war, he lived in Co.
+Rifleman Frederick McAlpine (7013683) served in 2nd Battalion Royal Ulster Rifles during the Second World War.
+He was the son of James McAlpine of Belfast.
+Before the outbreak of war, he lived in Co.
 Armagh.

 He died on 29th May 1940 aged 19 years old.
-The Royal Ulster Rifles’ 2nd Battalion made up part of the rearguard of the British Expeditionary Force.
-In late May, they repelled enemy attacks as the BEF retreated towards Dunkirk.
+2nd Battalion Royal Ulster Rifles made up part of the rearguard of the British Expeditionary Force.
+In late May, they repelled enemy attacks as the British Expeditionary Force withdrew toward Dunkirk.

 Frederick McAlpine’s grave is in Grave 10 of Boezinge Churchyard, West-Vlaanderen, Belgium.
 His headstone bears the inscription:

 He gave his young life that others might live in peace and content for all time.